asyncapi/website/content/blog/asyncapiathacktoberfest.md

 Trust me when I write that we are a welcoming community.
 Don't be afraid that you will waste our time.
 If we would think about it this way, we would not even join the Hacktoberfest.

 Still not sure if you can make it?
 Don't worry.
 We want to host office hours throughout the event, 2x a week, 1h long, and different timezones.
 You can join whenever you want and ask us anything, or do pair programming with us.
+We start with the first meeting on [Tuesday 6th, 8AM UTC](https://calendar.google.com/calendar/u/0?cid=dGJyYmZxNGRlNWJjbmd0OG9rdmV2NGxzdGtAZ3JvdXAuY2FsZW5kYXIuZ29vZ2xlLmNvbQ) and then on the following days:

+- Tuesday 6th, 8AM UTC
+- Thursday 8th, 4PM UTC
+- Tuesday 13th, 8AM UTC
+- Thursday 15th, 4PM UTC
+- Tuesday 20th, 8AM UTC
+- Thursday 22nd, 4PM UTC
+- Tuesday 27th, 8AM UTC
+- Thursday 29th, 4PM UTC

 You can also join us in a more asynchronous discussion on [Slack](https://www.asyncapi.com/slack-invite/).
+For updates and latest news, the best is to follow our [Twitter account](https://twitter.com/AsyncAPISpec).

+Enjoy the Hacktoberfest!

+## Blooper Reel

+Before you jump to your first contribution, have a look a the making of the videos.
+It was quite fun.

+{{%youtube anjcF2l0lGs%}}